Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 There are two ways to create a :class:`~.QuantumCircuit` object:

-1. Specifying the number of qubits and classical bits.
+1. Initialize :class:`~.QuantumCircuit` by directly specifying the number of qubits and classical bits you want.
 2. Creating :class:`~.QuantumRegister`\ s and :class:`~.ClassicalRegister`\ s and use the registers to initialize a :class:`~.QuantumCircuit`

 Specifying the number of qubits and classical bits